Inflect logo

 Natural Disaster Risk

-Ulyanovsk has a moderate overall disaster risk profile, with a rating of 4.4 out of 10, as of September 2025.
-The primary environmental threats are driven by specific, high-scoring natural and human-related factors.
+Ulyanovsk has a moderate overall disaster risk profile, with a composite score of 4.4 out of 10, as of September 2025.
+The most significant risks stem from human factors and specific natural hazards, while the lack of institutional coping capacity can amplify their impact.

-• River Flood: The most significant natural threat, with a risk score of 8.4.
+• River Flood: The most significant natural threat, given the city's location on the Volga River.

-• Earthquake: A lower but present seismic risk with a score of 4.2.
+• Earthquake: A lower-probability but present seismic risk.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business